pi-base/data/spaces/uncountable-products-of-mathbb{z}^+/properties/groupable.md

 property: groupable
 value: true
 ---
-Since $\mathbb Z^+$ carries a topological group structure the same holds for arbitrary products.
+Since the discrete space $\omega$ carries a topological group structure, the same holds for arbitrary products.